-Our Bursary funded PhD students continue to progress well with twelve students currently being supported to carry out research studies in a wide range of subjects.
+Our Bursary funded PhD students continue to progress well with eleven students currently being supported to carry out research studies in a wide range of subjects.
 These students require long term support and our funding will enable the last of the projects to be completed in 2021.
 We could not have carried out this work without the support of the Forestry Commission and Forestry Commission Scotland to whom I must express my sincere thanks.

-During the year, we also partnered with Tilhill Forestry clients and QBE Business Insurance and, thanks to their generous assistance, we have been able to launch another funding mechanism to support applied research into reducing risks in UK forests and woodlands.
-Our thanks go to Tilhill Forestry for enabling this important new initiative to take place.
+During the year we also partnered with Tilhill Forestry clients and QBE Business Insurance and, thanks to their generous assistance, we have been able to support the first of hopefully many projects undertaking applied research into reducing risks in UK forests and woodlands.
+Our thanks go to Tilhill Forestry for enabling this important initiative to take place.